 HTTP compression reduces the number of bytes transferred for text responses such as plain-text documents, JSON payloads, and generated reports.
 That usually matters most on slower links or repetitive scripted downloads where the payload compresses well.

-In wget, --compression=auto and --compression=gzip ask the server for gzip-compressed HTTP content, and wget expands the response back into a normal local file when the server replies with Content-Encoding: gzip. --compression=none leaves compression negotiation off.
+In GNU wget, --compression=auto and --compression=gzip ask the server for gzip-compressed HTTP content, and wget expands the response back into a normal local file when the server replies with Content-Encoding: gzip. --compression=none asks for the identity response on current builds and tells wget not to decompress a server-encoded response.

 Use compression for text-heavy HTTP downloads, not for archives or checksum-sensitive transfers where you need the exact bytes sent on the wire.
 Servers can also ignore the request, so the transfer is only compressed when the remote endpoint chooses to send a compressed response.